From John Lennon to David Bowie: The 10 best covers albums ever

 Mr Hansen is a dab hand at turning others’ songs into something he can be proud of and this reworking of the iconic album is near-perfect.
+It’s a seriously difficult thing to achieve—perfect sardonic, laconic subversion.
+But Beck pulls it off without too much difficulty.
 Check ‘Sunday Morning’ out for all the proof you need.

 8. Twelve – Patti Smith